monte-flora/ml-pipeline/README.md

 ## Dependencies

-ml_workflow is compatible with Python 3.8 or newer.
+ml-pipeline is compatible with Python 3.8 or newer.
 It requires the following packages:

 ```
 numpy